whitequark/lab-notebook/content/notes/2016-10-18-implementing-an-uart-in-verilog-and-migen.md

 especially together, but the lack of them is perhaps not a massive hindrance in Verilog.

-I haven't used Migen's more advanced features yet, like parameterization of control flow, and especially arrays of signals; arrays of signals in particular are not directly expressible in Verilog and so are likely to result in very obtuse code when implemented manually.
+I haven't used Migen's more advanced features yet, like parameterization of control flow, and especially arrays of signals indexed by signals; such arrays of signals in particular are not directly expressible in Verilog (though they seem to be possible in SystemVerilog) and so are likely to result in very obtuse code when implemented manually.
 But they are needed for the more complex logic, like bus arbiters, and I haven't written one of those (yet).